Jamesdanoobie/Jamesdanoobie/README.md

 ### Hello world

-so you see uh
+so you see uh,
-i upload some nonsense thing on this account. website for something and some minecraft world! you can view anything you want
+i upload some nonsense thing on this account. website for something and some minecraft world! you can view anything you want!
-Good bye